shannongross/gp_final/ReadMe.md

 3.0_ModelPlots.R: Creates plots to compare results of preliminary models from previous step.

 4.0_ModelRefinements.R: Contains a function to manually refine the chosen model selected from previous step.
 More than one iteration of this script may be needed to try out all appropriate manual refinements.

 5.0_SingleIndicators.R:

-6.0_SensitivityAnalysis.R
+6.0_SensitivityAnalysis.R : IN PROGRESS

+Final_Model_forWill.R: a simple script to reproduce/restore the final GP model results.
+For use in web app development.